bittremieux/smart-lab/README.md

 Dependencies
 ------------

 Python 3.6 or higher is required to run the code.
-The required external modules are available in the file `requirements.txt` and can be installed using pip using `pip install -r requirements.txt`.
+The required external modules are available in the file `requirements.txt` and can be installed through pip using `pip install -r requirements.txt`.

 ---